Sonny Johansson

 Sonny Johansson (born 17 October 1948) is a former Swedish football player, who between 1968 and 1984 represented Landskrona BoIS.
 He played in Allsvenskan during ten seasons, 1971 until 1980.
 Even though he never won the top scorer competition in any single year during the 1970s, he scored more goals than any other Allsvenskan player during the entire decade.
 Other achievements for his club included the promotion to Allsvenskan (the top tier within Swedish football) in 1970, winning the Swedish Cup final 1972 and two Allsvenskan bronze medals for the 1975 and 1976 seasons.
-He also played 3 caps for the Swedish national team, and scored one goal.
-There were voices that suggested that he would have represented Sweden at many more occasions if it was not for the Swedish national manager of the time, Georg "Åby" Ericson.
+He also played 3 caps for the Sweden national team, and scored one goal.
+There were voices that suggested that he would have represented Sweden at many more occasions if it was not for the Sweden national manager of the time, Georg "Åby" Ericson.
 The supporters of Landskrona BoIS gave him the nickname "Kung Sune, vår vän".
 In English "King Sune, our friend".
 Sonny Johansson played 638 games for the club and scored 310 goals.